Protect yourself and others from Flu, COVID-19, and RSV

-Get a COVID-19 vaccine with your routine medical visit
+Get vaccinated at your routine medical visit

 Not an East Hill patient?
 We are welcoming new patients.
 Click here for our provider list.

-Covid-19 is here to stay.
+COVID-19 is here to stay.
 Vaccination is our safest most effective way to avoid serious illness.

 We all have questions as we decide what's best for our families.
 Get the information you need to protect yourself, your family and your community.